edmundmk/ylang/README.md

 an pseudo-SSA form as an intermediate representation and makes an attempt at sensible register allocation using a modified linear scan algorithm.

+## Status

+This project is archived.
+However, see my latest scripting language, (kenaf)[https://github.com/edmundmk/kenaf], the implementation of which owes a lot to what I learned from ylang.